ElisaNguyen/ElisaNguyen/README.md

 ### Hi there 👋 & nice to meet you!

-I'm Elisa, currently a Master student in Interaction Technology at the University of Twente.
-I am passionate about learning, cultural exchange and the intersection between technology and society.
+I'm Elisa, a recent graduate from the Interaction Technology program at the University of Twente.

 My Master research about explainability in spiking neural networks is in my pinned repository tsa-explanations.